 BPUR International is a global campaign to enact an ‘International Treaty to Ban the Political Use of Religion’, which would be a crucial foundation to disarm extremism and eliminate the abusive mixing of religion and politics worldwide.

 The initiative launched after overwhelming support for an article by founder Salam Sarhan, published in The Independent on 31 January 2019, highlighting why the international community is in desperate need of such a treaty to deal with current and future conflicts.

 This peace-making mission has built phenomenal official and legislative support in more than 60 countries, especially in the Middle East, Africa and South Asia, where it is mostly needed because of the unique considerate approach to end the cycle of religious conflicts.

-In May 2022, we held an international conference in Morocco, in partnership with 7 NGOs and support from the National Human Rights Council, where delegations from 35 countries have put our mission firmly on the international stage and issued the Rabat Declaration, calling the international community and their governments to support our initiative.
-These powerful words from Lord Rowan Williams in this link, capture the inspiring spirit of our supporters.
+In May 2022, Morocco held an international conference in Rabat, where delegations from 35 countries have put our mission firmly on the international stage and issued the Rabat Declaration, calling the international community and their governments to support our initiative.

 The proposed treaty, drafted by leading officials, legislators and top United Nations’ experts, represents a new approach to introduce clear, simple and indisputable international rules to ban: all political uses of religion that undermine human equality; all religious discrimination in rights and duties; all religious exclusion; and all restrictions to freedom of religion and belief.

 No responsible government can refuse such fundamental fair rules.
 Even perpetrators would lose any argument.
 All our leaders and members believe that our proposed treaty should easily secure governmental signatories in line with the Universal Declaration of Human Rights and become a fundamental United Nation treaty.
 It would certainly empower many governments to defend justice values, social peace and the rule of law.

 This initiative is entirely different from all previous attempts to navigate the abusive mixing of religion from politics, which have been divisive and confrontational, have often caused more damage than good, and have failed to build any global consensus.